 - Azerite Veins is good mechanically, and an incredibly large heal.
 Low proc rate is the only downside.
 Because of the low proc rate, other strong Azerite traits should be chosen if you have more than one of this trait.

 - Blessed Portents functions like Highfather's Machination, but with half the proc rate.

-- Impassive Visage: A very strong trait that provides regular healing in all situations.
+- Impassive Visage is a very strong trait that provides regular healing in all situations.

-- Resounding Protection: A new version of the Prydaz, Xavaric's Magnum Opus shield, this trait is always effective.
+- Resounding Protection is a new version of the Prydaz, Xavaric's Magnum Opus shield, this trait is always effective.